stan-dev/cmdstanpy/docsrc/api.rst

 #############

 The following documents the public API of CmdStanPy.
-It is expected to be stable between versions, with backwards compatibility between minor versions and deprecation warnings preceeding breaking changes.
+It is expected to be stable between versions, with backwards compatibility between minor versions and deprecation warnings preceding breaking changes.
 There is also the `internal API <internal_api.rst>`__, which is makes no such guarantees.

 .. toctree::